 On the flipside, if you burn through the majority of your glycogen stores, then you can also lose several pounds in a matter of hours.

 While that’s gratifying in the short-term, it can also be a sign that you need to replenish your muscle glycogen.

-There are other things that can cause you to lose or gain water weight, but changes in glycogen levels tends to be the big one.
+There are other things that can cause you to lose or gain water weight, but changes in glycogen levels tend to be the big one.

 One large high-carb meal isn’t enough to keep your glycogen levels elevated.

 Glycogen is always being broken down and regenerated, which is why you have to maintain a relatively high daily carbohydrate intake.

 If you’re trying to get stronger and build muscle, then you want to eat around 1 to 3 grams of carbs per pound of body weight per day.

 If you want to lose fat, then your carb intake will largely be dictated by how many calories you have left after setting your protein and fat targets.
 For most people, this will work out to somewhere around 1 to 1.5 grams of carbs per pound of body weight.

 If you’re an endurance athlete, then you’re going to burn through far more muscle glycogen than the average gym goer.
 You may need as much as 4 to 5 grams of carbs per pound of body weight to keep your glycogen levels topped off.